davidlougheed/strkit/README.md

   * Whole-genome and targeted genotyping modes to adjust this re-weighting.
 * Incorporation of single-nucleotide variation (SNVs) for better and faster calling plus additional downstream analysis possibilities.
-  * Recommended for **HiFi data and ONT R10 data only**.
+  * SNV incorporation is recommended for **HiFi data and ONT R10 data only**.
 In my testing, this worsens runtime and call quality for ONT ultra-long-read data, but speeds up the tool and improves call quality for HiFi/ONT R10 data.
   * **Important note:** This functionality is best for whole-genome STR surveying.
-If hunting for rare / low-coverage expansions, or using targeted sequencing data, it may be best to **NOT USE** an SNV catalog to avoid discording reads with short flanking regions.
+If hunting for rare / low-coverage expansions, or using targeted sequencing data, it may be best to **NOT USE** an SNV catalog to avoid discarding reads with short flanking regions.
 * Parallelized for faster computing on clusters and for ad-hoc fast analysis of single samples.
 * 95% confidence intervals on calls via a user-configurable optional parametric bootstrapping process.